Dr. Karen Mossman, Vice-President, Research

 Karen is a member of the Michael G. DeGroote Institute for Infectious Disease Research and the McMaster Immunology Research Center.
 She is also Chair of the Board of Directors of the McMaster Innovation Park.
 Karen holds a PhD in biochemistry from the University of Alberta.

-Andy Knights, Associate Vice-President, Research (Acting)
+Dr. Andy Knights, Associate Vice-President, Research (Acting)

 Andy supports the vice-president, research on all research initiatives, with a specific focus on identifying funding opportunities and prospective cross-disciplinary collaborations and maximizing the potential of the University’s research centres and institutes.
 He is responsible for overseeing research operations including research ethics policies, reviews of centres and institutes and nominations for prizes and awards.
 He works with the vice-president to promote and maintain a culture of innovation; create conditions for increasing the University’s overall quality and quantity of research activity; and engage the University community and external partners on potential funding opportunities.